Poverty in Mexico: Lack of and unavailability of education

-As population has grown, the number of students enrolled in schools throughout the country has grown tremendously since the 1950s.
+As the population has grown, the number of students enrolled in schools throughout the country has grown tremendously since the 1950s.
 At the same time, government efforts to accommodate the growing student population, improving the quality of instruction and promoting prevalent school attendance has not been enough and therefore education has not remained among priorities for families who must struggle with poverty.
-700,000 students grades 1-9 dropped out of school in 2009 in all of Mexico.
+700,000 students from grades 1-9 dropped out of school in 2009 across Mexico.
 7.9 percent (almost 9 million) of the population is illiterate.
 73% of Mexican households have at least one member without education or education below the 7th grade.
 40 percent of people in the states of Chiapas, Veracruz, Hidalgo, Oaxaca and Guerrero have education below the 7th grade.

 Low quality public education

-It is difficult to speak of progress anywhere, with such alarming educational lag figures, Mexico has been fighting for years against teacher unions that ask for a lot and give a little in return, that is why the quality of public education is far below of what it should be.
-It is difficult to access public education, and not very efficient.
-This is a serious problem because a low-quality early education translates into a poor human development index (HDI), which in turn shows low achievement and no expectations of personal and professional growth in the future, which generates the famous poverty trap.
+The state of public education in Mexico has been a topic of concern due to challenges in achieving educational progress.
+Efforts to address these challenges have faced obstacles, particularly in relation to teacher unions that have been criticized for demanding significant concessions while delivering limited results.
+This situation has led to concerns about the overall quality and efficiency of public education.
+Critics argue that these issues contribute to a broader problem of inadequate access to quality education, which, in turn, has implications for human development.
+Some argue that these challenges can lead to a lower human development index (HDI) and impact individuals' opportunities for personal and professional growth, potentially contributing to a cycle of poverty.

 Underemployment

-Getting an education does not immediately translate to landing better paying jobs or overcoming underemployment in Mexico: According to data compiled by the Civic Observatory for Education, fewer than 20% of recent graduates manage to find an appropriate position during their first round of job-hunting.
+Getting an education does not immediately translate to landing better-paying jobs or overcoming underemployment in Mexico.
+According to data compiled by the Civic Observatory for Education, fewer than 20% of recent graduates manage to find an appropriate position during their first round of job-hunting.
 Although the country has made great strides in education and professional training, the absence of a serious employment policy means that economic expansion is sacrificed so that higher prices can be avoided.
 That exerts a negative impact on the labor market in both the short and medium term, and on new professionals most of all.
 Situations like this have caused the standard of living among the urban middle class to deteriorate and as a consequence brings on emigration from this sector to other countries, mainly the United States and Canada.
 Mexico has an extensive infrastructure of informal economics, which further complicates the measurement of unemployment, as people involved in these jobs are not considered unemployed, while not being officially employed either (ex. housemaids, street sellers, artisans).
 It is estimated that 59% of the jobs in the country belong to the informal economy.